LuukvandenBent/DeepLearningGroup9/README.md

 The multiscale structural similarity index (MS-SSIM) is an extension of the SSIM function that achieves better accuracy than the single scale SSIM approach but at the cost of relatively lower processing speed [6].

 ### Code Loss Function
-The loss function used can simply be adapted in line that defines the loss within the while-loop for the training setup.
+The loss function used can simply be adapted in the lines that define the loss within the while-loop for the training setup.
 Right before this while-loop, the loss functions can be defined.
 The code can be found in Figure 5.

 ![Figure 8](figures/figure8.png?raw=true)